 Each closed and funded loan undergoes a periodic internal review that includes an update to the risk rating analysis.
-The Portfolio Monitoring Committee ("PMC"), consisting of staff from LISC's Lending, Finance, and Legal departments, reviews all performing loans of \$1 million or more semi-annually and all other performing loans annually.
-Loans designated as "watch list" loans (those whose risk ratings place them in

-"Close Follow," "Substandard," and "Doubtful" risk categories), are reviewed quarterly by the Loan Watch Committee ("LWC") comprised of staff from the same three departments.
+The Portfolio Monitoring Committee ("PMC"), consisting of staff from LISC's Lending, Finance, and Legal departments, reviews all performing loans of \$3 million or more with a risk rating of IV or above semi-annually and all other performing loans annually.
+Loans designated as "watch list" loans (those whose risk ratings place them in "Close Follow," "Substandard," and "Doubtful" risk categories), are reviewed quarterly by the Loan Watch Committee ("LWC") comprised of staff from the same three departments.

-The loan monitoring officer preparing monitoring reports employs the initial risk rating found in the credit approval system, as determined by the Credit Committee, as the basis for subsequent updates.
+The Loan Monitoring Officer preparing monitoring reports employs the initial risk rating found in the credit approval system, as determined by the Credit Committee, as the basis for subsequent updates.
 The Director of Asset Management reviews the rating assessment prepared by the loan monitoring officer to ensure all categories have been rated appropriately.
 Changes to risk ratings are formally approved during PMC and LWC meetings.
 At each review, depending on loan performance and any changes from underwriting, the rating may be upgraded or downgraded with the approval of the relevant committee.
 The upgrades or downgrades are documented in committee notes and updated in the loan monitoring system.

-In addition, all late and delinquent loans are reviewed monthly by a committee of Lending and Finance staff.
+In addition, all late and delinquent loans are reviewed monthly by a committee of Lending and Finance staff